Psychosis. Symptoms and Treatment

 Medication in treatment of psychosis

 The treatment of psychosis involves antipsychotic medications, which can improve the course of the condition.
-These medications, known as antipsychotics or formerly as “Neuroleptics,” target the core symptoms of delusions and hallucinations, often leading to rapid improvements.
+These medications, known as antipsychotics or formerly as “neuroleptics,” target the core symptoms of delusions and hallucinations, often leading to rapid improvements.

 Psychotherapy in treatment of psychosis